 Conclusion

 Every sleep disorder causes problems far beyond the symptoms themselves.
 However, N24SWD is a particularly disruptive type of circadian rhythm disorder.
-It is important to seek medical help if you display any symptoms similar to those described.
+It is essential to seek medical help if you display symptoms similar to those described.

-Treatment can be effective in stabilising your sleep pattern, but it is not permanent.
-Once diagnosed though, ongoing treatment provides effective management.
-This is why seeking medical help is so important if you think you may be affected by non-24-hour sleep-wake disorder.
+Treatment can effectively stabilise your sleep pattern, but it is not permanent.
+Once diagnosed, though, ongoing treatment provides effective management.
+This is why seeking medical help is so essential if you think you may be affected by non-24-hour sleep-wake disorder.

 Featured post image by Med Ahabchane from Pixabay